Skip to Main Content

 • Non-repeatable field that requires metadata in different languages to be put together into a single entry with ";" as a separator.

-• Subject Keyword + Subject Authority
+• Subject Keyword + Subject Authority Code

-• Choose subject headings using authoritative sources.
+• Choose subject headings using authoritative source of your choosing.

 • Note 01 / Note 02 / Note 03